Nahsc0/python-data-science/Heart_Diseases_Prediction/README.md

 ![Model Performance](results/model_performance.png)

 ## Acknowledgments
-We would like to express our gratitude to the UCI Machine Learning Repository for providing the heart disease dataset.
-We also thank the open-source community for their valuable contributions to the libraries used in this project.
+I would like to express our gratitude to the UCI Machine Learning Repository for providing the heart disease dataset.
+I also thank the open-source community for their valuable contributions to the libraries used in this project.

 ---